 During the second quarter of fiscal 2022, the Company also incurred a restructuring charge of \$0.2 million related to employee severance for the relocation of a US plant.
-This charge is recorded within Other current liabilities as of June 30, 2022.
-There were no cash payments or adjustments related to this restructuring during the year ended June 30, 2022.
+This was completed during fiscal 2023 and there are no remaining liabilities related to this relocation as of June 30, 2023.
+This charge was recorded within Other current liabilities as of June 30, 2022.
+Fiscal 2023 cash payments did not materially differ from the charge recorded in fiscal 2022.